 The number of new infections recorded in Belgium continues to rise sharply.
 During the week from 17 to 23 November an average of 17,151 people tested positive for coronavirus each day.
 This is a 42% rise on the average number of confirmed new infections during the previous week.
 On Monday 22 November a record 25,365 new infections were recorded.

-During the same period an average of 79,600 coronavirus tests were carried out in Belgium each day, a rise of 6% on the previous week.
+During the week from 17 to 23 November an average of 112,500 coronavirus tests were carried out each day.
+This 32% up on the previous week.
 Of those tested 16% tested positive, a rise of 1.6 percentage points on the previous week.

-The basic reproductive rate (R0) for coronavirus in Belgium is currently 1.16.
-This means that every 100 people with the virus infect an average of 116 others.
+The basic reproductive rate for coronavirus in Belgium currently stands at 1.11.
+This means that every 100 people that are infected with the virus infect a further 111 others.

 During the week from 20 to 26 November an average of 306 people with COVID-19 were hospitalised each day.
 This is up 14% on the previous week.
 There are currently 3,494 patients with COVID-19 in Belgian hospitals.
 This is up 18% on a week ago.
 Of those hospitalised 682 are in intensive care, a rise of 13% on this time last week.